SuyodhanJ6/SuyodhanJ6/README.md

 ### Data Scientist

+Hi, I'm Prashant Malge, a passionate Data Scientist.
 As a Data Scientist, I leverage my expertise in statistical analysis, machine learning, and data visualization to derive insights and make informed decisions.
 I have experience working with various programming languages, databases, and machine learning frameworks, enabling me to tackle complex data problems and deliver actionable results.
 I am a collaborative problem-solver who can work with stakeholders to deliver scalable and secure data solutions.

     • Programing Language: (Python, JavaScript, PySpark) | Databases (SQL Server, MongoDB and MySQL)
     • Distributed Framework (Spark, Hadoop, Kafka)